-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Plan as at December 31, 2019, and the changes in net assets available for benefits and changes in the pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans.
+In our opinion, the accompanying financial statements present fairly, in all material respects the financial position of the Plan as at December 31, 2022, and its changes in net assets available for benefits, its changes in pension obligations and its changes in surplus for the year then ended in accordance with Canadian accounting standards for pension plans.

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the "Auditors' Responsibilities for the Audit of the Financial Statements" section of our auditors' report.

-We are independent of the Plan in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada and we have fulfilled our other responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+We are independent of the Plan in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other Information
+Other information

 Management is responsible for the other information.
-The other information comprises the information, other than the financial statements and our auditors' report thereon, included in the 2019 Annual Report to Members.
+The other information comprises the information included in the 2022 Annual Report to Members, but does not include the financial statements and our auditor's report thereon.